Counselling

 What does the service offer?

-It is a confidential and professional Counselling Service that is available for 10 to 18 year olds who attend Gwynedd and Anglesey schools.
+It is a confidential and professional Counselling Service that is available for children and young people in Gwynedd and Anglesey.
 The service is provided by qualified and experienced counsellors at every school in the area for children and young people who have suffered emotionally over time.

 For example, children and young people can make use of the service if they: